 Start With a Good Quality Matcha Powder

 While you can now find matcha powder just about anywhere, you want to be careful of the brand and the quality.
-The best matcha powder will be imported from Japan, or at the very least, a top-quality organic version of it in the country where you live.
+The best matcha powder will be imported from Japan, or at the very least, a top-quality organic version in your country.

 The Simple Method to Make Matcha

-Regardless of the method you choose, you should not just add the powder directly from the bag or container.
+Regardless of your chosen method, you should not just add the powder directly from the bag or container.
 It is often compacted, so you need to loosen it up with a whisk.
 You can also grind up the powder with a mortar and pestle.

 Customize your Matcha Tea

-If you like the taste of green tea, you will probably be just fine with regular matcha green tea as-is.
+If you like the taste of green tea, you will probably be okay with regular matcha green tea as-is.
 However, many people want a little more flavor to their tea, so this is when it is up to you to customize the flavor.

 Matcha Flavor Combos to Try